Grand strategy: Primacy

-Primacy holds that only a preponderance of U.S. power ensures peace.
 As a result, it advocates that the United States pursue ultimate hegemony and dominate the international system economically, politically and militarily, rejecting any return to bipolarity or multipolarity and preventing the emergence of any peer competitor.
 Therefore, its proponents argue that U.S. foreign policy should focus on maintaining U.S. power and preventing any other power from becoming a serious challenger to the United States.
 With this in mind, some supporters of this strategy argue that the U.S. should work to contain China and other competitors rather than engage them.
 In regards to humanitarian crises and regional conflicts, primacy holds that the U.S. should only intervene when they directly impact national security, more along the lines of selective engagement than collective security.
 It does, however, advocate for the active prevention of nuclear proliferation at a level similar to collective security.

 Implementation of such a strategy would entail military forces at similar levels to those during the Cold War, with emphasis on military modernization and research and development.
 They note, however, that "the quest for primacy is likely to prove futile for five reasons": the diffusion of economic and technological capabilities, interstate balancing against the United States, the danger that hegemonic leadership will fatally undermine valuable multilateral institutions, the feasibility of preventive war and the dangers of imperial overstretch.

 Daniel Drezner, professor of international politics at Tufts University, outlines three arguments offered by primacy enthusiasts contending that military preeminence generates positive economic externalities.
 "One argument, which I label 'geoeconomic favoritism,' hypothesizes that the military hegemon will attract private capital because it provides the greatest security and safety to investors.
 A second argument posits that the benefits from military primacy flow from geopolitical favoritism: that sovereign states, in return for living under the security umbrella of the military superpower, voluntarily transfer resources to help subsidize the cost of the economy.
 The third argument postulates that states are most likely to enjoy global public goods under a unipolar distribution of military power, accelerating global economic growth and reducing security tensions.
 These public goods benefit the hegemon as much, if not more, than they do other actors."
 Drezner maintains the empirical evidence supporting the third argument is the strongest, though with some qualifiers.
 "Although the precise causal mechanism remain disputed, hegemonic eras are nevertheless strongly correlated with lower trade barriers and greater levels of globalization."
 However, Drezner highlights a caveat: The cost of maintaining global public goods catches up to the superpower providing them.
 "Other countries free-ride off of the hegemon, allowing them to grow faster.
 Technologies diffuse from the hegemonic power to the rest of the world, facilitating catch-up.
 Chinese analysts have posited that these phenomena, occurring right now, are allowing China to outgrow the United States."